Jpaulsisson/counter/README.md

-# counter and climbing stairs
+# counter, climbing stairs, maximum subarray

-- Not even close to the best runtime score but I'm really happy with the fact that I solved these two with zero help.
+- Not even close to the best runtime score but I'm really happy with the fact that I solved these.